 How long till I Heal?

-Wear lose clothings so the wound can heal.
+- Wear loose clothings so the wound can heal.

-Begin doing pelvic floor excercises as this will improve blood flow to the area.
+- Begin doing pelvic floor exercises as this will improve blood flow to the area.